Availability - A churn problem that turned out to be an architecture problem

 Insights: three structural constraints

 Most venues don't need bespoke Access Rules.
 They need a sensible default that takes them live.
-If we could generate that default automatically from a handful of settings, we'd collapse the biggest single friction point in onboarding without stripping power from advanced operators/venues.
+If I could generate that default from a handful of settings, I'd remove the biggest single friction point in onboarding.

 Solution

-Default the most common configurations into quick setups (ie:availability by seating area).
+Embed Smart Defaults using the most common configurations (e.g. availability by seating area).

 Solution